microsoft/jacdac/services/indexedscreen.md

     rw palette @ 0x80 {
     repeats:
-        blue: u8
-        green: u8
-        red: u8
-        padding: u8
+        color: u32
     }

 The current palette.
+The colors are `[r,g,b, padding]` 32bit color entries.
 The color entry repeats `1 << bits_per_pixel` times.
 This register may be write-only.

     const bits_per_pixel: u8 bit @ 0x180

 Determines the number of palette entries.
-Typical values are 1, 2, 4, or 8.
+Typical values are 1 or 4.

     const width: u16 px @ 0x181